NJ Veterans Memorial Homes

 The BG William C. Doyle Veterans Memorial Cemetery, a state- operated cemetery dedicated to veterans, is located on 225 acres in a picturesque setting of partially wooded land in Arneytown, North Hanover Township, Burlington County.
 The cemetery features a modern, nondenominational chapel/administration building.
 The cemetery will accommodate 215,000 veterans and eligible family members.
 Areas are provided for the interment of those cremated and for those veterans whose remains have never been recovered.

-Visit the New Jersey Office of Veterans Affairs website for more information on any of these programs.
+Visit the New Jersey Department of Military and Veterans Affairs website for more information on any of these programs.